Kenneth Lochhead: Career

 Born in Ottawa, Ontario, Lochhead attended the Summer Art School at Queen's University in 1944.
 From 1945 to 1948, he attended the Pennsylvania Academy of the Fine Arts in Philadelphia.
 From 1946 to 1948, he studied at the Barnes Foundation near Philadelphia.

-From 1950 to 1964, he was the director of the School of Art at the University of Saskatchewan – Regina Campus.
+From 1950 to 1964, he was the director of the School of Art at the University of Saskatchewan — Regina Campus.
 Among his pupils there was Joan Rankin.
+His art work in this early period was Surrealist as well as abstract (he bounced between the two).
+He was commissioned to do two murals in his surrealist mode, one for the airport in Gander, Newfoundland, one for the Royal Canadian Legion branch in Regina (1955–1956), a "major artistic achievement".

+Lochhead was the co-founder with McKay of the Emma Lake Artists' Workshops in 1955 and attended the 1959 visit of Barnett Newman, followed by a reappraisal of his art.
+In 1961, he exhibited his abstract paintings as part of the Regina Five at the National Gallery of Canada with Art McKay, Ron Bloore, Ted Godwin, and Douglas Morton.
+Along with McKay, he was included in Clement Greenberg's 1964 Post-Painterly Abstraction exhibition.
+By 1968, Lochhead was painting abstract work that let the painting "breathe" by leaving margins of unpainted canvas between the colours.

 From 1964 to 1973, he was an associate professor in the School of Fine Arts at the University of Manitoba.
 From 1973 to 1975, he was a professor in the Department of Visual Arts, Faculty of Fine Arts at York University.
 From 1975 to 1989, he was a professor in the Department of Visual Arts at the University of Ottawa.

-In 1961, he exhibited his paintings as part of the Regina Five at the National Gallery of Canada with Art McKay, Ron Bloore, Ted Godwin, and Doug Morton.
-Along with McKay, ne was included in Clement Greenberg's 1964 Post-Painterly Abstraction exhibition.